PhilipYip1988/python-tutorials/readme.md

 # Python Tutorials

-This set of tutorials will look at the Python Programming Language using the JupyterLab IDE:
+This set of tutorials will look at the Python Programming Language using the markdown and notebook aspects of the JupyterLab IDE and variable explorer of the Spyder IDE:

 ## Installation